-Figure 38: Solid waste landfill levies vary between states and territories, causing waste to flow to the cheapest disposal site on constitutional grounds.
+The attempted imposition of a proximity principle in New South Wales and hazardous waste regulations in Victoria, forcing waste to be dealt with as close as feasible to where it is produced, failed legally on constitutional grounds.
 This was because such interventions were considered to be a restraint on trade between the states.
 The Australian Government has a limited role in waste policy, which has hampered efforts for the national harmonisation of waste regulation.
 At a state and territory level, change has been slow.
 Waste regulations are deeply embedded in the history and practice of each jurisdiction, and an integrated approach has not emerged.